-Birth grant (Allocation de naissance) totalling €1,740.09 is available to women resident in Luxembourg, on the condition that both mother and child have the required medical examinations.
+Birth grant (Allocation de naissance) totalling $\leq 1,740.09$ is available to women resident in Luxembourg, on the condition that both mother and child have the required medical examinations.
 The grant is not subject to taxation or to social contributions.
 Since 2006, the amount of this allowance is no longer linked to changes in prices.

 Child-raising allowance (Allocation d'éducation) is a benefit aimed at recognising financially the upbringing activity.
-So, for a parent who educates a child under 2 years and either does not have a regular (professional or replacement) income or whose income, cumulated with that of the husband/wife, does not exceed € 5,657.70 month when educating one child; €7,543.60/month when educating two children; €9,429.50/month when educating three or more.
+So, for a parent who educates a child under 2 years and either does not have a regular (professional or replacement) income or whose income, cumulated with that of the husband/wife, does not exceed \in 5,657.70 month when educating one child;

+€7,543.60/month when educating two children; €9,429.50/month when educating three or more.
 The amount of the allowance is €485.01 per month.
 The amount is due from the first day that follows either the end of the maternity leave or the end of the eighth week after the birth.
 The allowance stops on the first day of the month that follows the month during which the child reaches the age of 2.
 By derogation, the allowance is maintained in favour of any beneficiary who has educated twins or at least 3 children until one of the children is less than 4 years old.
 By derogation, the age limit for the payment of the allowance in the case of multiple births of more than 2 children is up-rated by 2 years per supplementary child.
 The allowance is not subject to taxation or to social contributions.
-Half the allowance is available in the case of parttime employment.
-Since 2006, the amount of this allowance is no longer linked to changes in prices.
+Half the allowance is no longer linked to changes in prices.